 10 As for me also, I will not spare them, nor will I look on them with pity, but I will bring all of their ways on their own heads.”

 11 The man clothed in linen, who had the ink jar by his side, reported the matter, saying, “I have done as you have commanded me.”

 The Perfect High Priest

-1 For every high priest, being taken from among men, is appointed for men in things pertaining to the Lord, that he may offer both gifts and sacrifices for sins.
-2 The high priest can deal gently with those who are ignorant and going astray, because he himself is also surrounded with weakness.
+1 For every high priest, being taken from among men, is appointed for men in things pertaining to God, that he may offer both gifts and sacrifices for sins.
+2 The high priest can deal gently with those who are ignorant and going astray, because he himself is also subject to human weakness.
 3 Because of this, he must offer sacrifices for sins for the people, as well as for himself.

 “You are my Son.

-Today I have become your father.”
+Today I have become your father.” a

 6 As he says also in another place,